0xmetropolis/metro-docs/docs/pod-beta-users.md

 ---

-We’ve chosen a select group of DAOs to have access to pods.
-For those that do not currently have access to Metropolis, you can request access [here](https://metropods.typeform.com/build).

-## Supercharge your Safe

-> Pods = Safe multi-sig with a permissions layer for managing signers.
->
-> It’s a simple — but powerful — primitive, that supercharges your Safe.
->
-> **1) All your Safes in one interface**
-> Proposals across all your multi-sigs are aggregated into one interface ‒ making it easy for signers to quickly approve transactions.
->
-> **2) Manage signers with zero fuss**
-> With admin capabilities and NFTs for managing signers, mass onboarding and off-boarding contributors is simple.
->
-> **3) Give your Safe an identity**
-> No need to waste time and energy identifying multi-sig addresses.
-Every pod has a unique NFT, ENS name, and matching URL.
->
-> The best part?
-Pods don’t change your Safe—they just give it superpowers.
+## Beta Access

+Metropolis is currently in limited beta.
+This means that we’re slowly opening up access to DAOs and organizations to create digital cities with pods.
+This process looks as follows:

+- DAOs will be invited to join the Metropolis (to request an invite, please submit a [Build Permit Request](https://metropods.typeform.com/build)).
+This invite comes in the form of a “Build Permit” NFT, which will be airdropped to the Safe multi-sigs associated with these DAOs.
+- Simply by being a signer on a Safe that holds a Build Permit, you gain access to Metropolis.
+- Gaining access to Metropolis means you have full access to our app.
+You can create a new pod or podify *any* Safe that you are a signer of — not just the Safe that holds the Build Permit.

+To check if one of your Safes received a Build Permit NFT, go to [pod.xyz](http://pod.xyz) and connect your wallet.
+If you did not yet receive an airdrop or are unsure, you can submit a request using this [typeform](https://metropods.typeform.com/build).

 ## How It Works

+**Enabling the Metropolis module for a Safe**

 Our smart contracts do not interact with, or have access to, the assets in your Safe.
 These contracts can only manage who is a signer on your Safe.

 Metropolis contracts have been independently audited by Consensys Dilligence, Quantstamp, and the internal auditors at Safe.

-> **No DAO-wide votes or consensus required**
+**No DAO-wide votes or consensus required**

->
-> Enabling pods does not require that you gather consensus from the entire DAO.
-Pods can be enabled per-Safe, so you don’t need DAO-wide consensus for individual working groups / guilds to enable pods.
+Pods are enabled per-Safe, so you don’t need DAO-wide consensus for individual working groups or guilds to enable pods.

-## Next Steps

-Beta access means you can:
+## How to Use Pods

+Once you have access to pods, you are able to:

-1. **Enable the pod module for existing Safes**
+1. **[Podify existing Safes](getting-started-pods/02-podify-your-safe.md)** (which enables the pod module for a given Safe)

-    *Note: enabling the pod module requires approval from multi-sig signers.
-Feel free to share this page with other signers to make the process of enabling pods smoother.*

-2. **Create new pods** (which creates a new Safe with the pod module enabled from the start)
+2. **[Create new pods](getting-started-pods/01-intro.md)** (which creates a new Safe with the pod module enabled from the start)

 You can do all of this through our interface at [pod.xyz](https://pod.xyz/).

-## What’s Coming

-Standalone pods are powerful tools, but they’re even more powerful when you click them together.
-From pod templates to a visual podarchy builder, we can’t wait for you to see what we’ve got in store.
-Make sure you’re following us on [Twitter](https://twitter.com/0xmetropolis) to stay updated on all things pods.